Yarles404/EVCache-wiki/Configuring-EVCache-Client.md

 ```

-## EVCache clients using Multi Zone or Eureka
+## EVCache clients using Multi Availability Zone or Eureka

-### Zone Fallback
+### Availability Zone Fallback
-If the data is replicated then on a cache miss EVCache client tries to fall through to other zones to get this data.
-By enabling this property there we can achieve higher resiliency due to instances or memcached loss.
+If the data is replicated then on a cache miss EVCache client tries to fall through to other availability  zones to get this data.
+By enabling this property we can achieve higher resiliency due to instances or memcached loss.

 For an EVCache client that has app name and cache name
 ```property